rails/rails/guides/source/action_view_overview.md

 #### form

 Returns a form with inputs for all attributes of the specified Active Record object.
-For example, let's say we have a +@post+ with attributes named +title+ of type +String+ and +body+ of type +Text+.
-Calling +form+ would produce a form to creating a new post with inputs for those attributes.
+For example, let's say we have a `@post` with attributes named `title` of type `String` and `body` of type `Text`.
+Calling `form` would produce a form to creating a new post with inputs for those attributes.

 ```ruby
 form("post")